io-gui/io/docs/quick-start.md

 # Usage

 There are many ways to use Io-Gui.
-You can use its core classes `IoNode` and `IoElement` to bootstrap your own nodes and custom elements, build anything from a website to complex single-page applications, or you can simply import and use one of its nodes or elements in your own web architecture.
+You can use its core classes `IoNode` and `IoElement` to bootstrap your own nodes and custom elements, build anything from a website to a complex single-page application, or you can simply import and use one of its nodes or elements in your own web architecture.
 You can learn more about nodes and elements in the [deep dive] guide.

 To quickly import Io-Gui and get started, continue reading this article.

 ## Making a Simple Element

-Here is a basic example of a reaciteve element `<my-element>` with a `message` property that renders the value of the `message` property in its contents.
+Here is a basic example of a reaciteve element `<my-element>` with a `message` property and a simple template.

 ```javascript
 import { IoElement, RegisterIoElement } from "io-gui";